Best Places to Retire in the U.S.

 You may have a unique set of needs when you begin your search for the perfect retirement destination.
 You may want to remain close to your family, and you’ll always have to narrow your search to fit within your financial means.
 Some retirees prefer specific retirement villages that provide more assistance, support and amenities.

 So where are the best places to retire in the U.S. today?
 On the East Coast, you can’t go wrong with Florida, North Carolina or Georgia.
-Out West and in between, consider Texas, Arizona and Hawaii as premier retirement locations.
+If you’re looking out West and in between, consider Texas, Arizona and Hawaii as premier retirement locations.

-In contrast to Bankrate, I decided to exclude the first four states on its list: Nebraska, Iowa, Missouri and South Dakota.
+In contrast to Bankrate, I decided to exclude a few of the top 10, such as Kentucky, Tennessee and Missouri.
 While these states are affordable, they lack in other areas.
-Nebraska and Iowa rank low in weather and culture.
+Tennessee ranks low in crime and wellness.
 Missouri ranks low in both crime and culture, and it also struggles to keep up in wellness.
-South Dakota ranks in the top 10 in only one category, which is wellness.
-Otherwise, the Mount Rushmore State doesn’t have the best weather or crime rates.
+Kentucky ranks in the top 10 in only one category, which is weather.

-What Qualities to Look For in the Best Places to Retire in the U.S.
+What to Look for in the Best Places to Retire in the U.S.

-Your specific circumstances will play the biggest role in deciding what matters most to you in retirement.
+Your specific circumstances will play the biggest role in deciding what matters most in retirement.
 For example, you may consider:

 - Recreational benefits

 - Cost of living and transportation